junxit/us-congress-code/title-26/chapter-1/sec-408a.md

 ### Effective Date of 2019 Amendment

 Amendment by Pub.
 L. 116–94 applicable to contributions made for taxable years beginning after Dec.
 31, 2019, see section 107(d)(1) of div.
 O of Pub.
-L. 116–94, set out as a note under section 219 of this title.
+L. 116–94, set out in a note under section 219 of this title.

 ### Effective Date of 2017 Amendment